-Henderson County (KY) Slaves, Free Blacks, and Free Mulattoes, 1850-1870Henderson County, established in 1798 from a portion of Christian County, is located in western Kentucky, bordered by the Ohio River and four counties.
+Henderson County (KY) Slaves, Free Blacks, and Free Mulattoes, 1850-1870Henderson County, established in 1798 from a portion of Christian County, is located in western Kentucky, bordered by the Ohio River and four Kentucky counties.
 It is named for Richard Henderson, a lawyer and judge from Virginia and founder of the Transylvania Company.
-The company purchased millions of acres of land (in Kentucky and Tennessee) from the Native Americans, which was in violation of the Royal Proclamation of 1763; therefore the sale was void.
-In compensation for their losses, the Virginia House of Delegates gave the Transylvania Company members 200,000 acres of land on the Ohio River (present day Henderson County, KY).
-The settlement of Red Banks would later become the county seat named Henderson.
+The company purchased millions of acres of land (in Kentucky and Tennessee) from the Native Americans, which was in violation of the Royal Proclamation of 1763; therefore, the sale was void.
+In compensation for the Tranylvania Company's losses, the Virginia House of Delegates gave the company members 200,000 acres of land on the Ohio River (present day Henderson County, KY).
+The settlement of Red Banks would later become the county seat and renamed Henderson.
 The 1800 county population was 1,468, according to the Second Census of Kentucky: 1,076 whites, 390 slaves, and 2 free coloreds.
 In 1830 there was one free African American slave owner in Henderson County.
-By 1860, the population was 8,495, according to the U.S. Federal Census, and excluding the slaves.
+By 1860, the population was 8,495, excluding the slaves, according to the U.S. Federal Census.
 Below are the number of slave owners, slaves, free Blacks, and free Mulattoes for 1850-1870.

 1850 Slave Schedule